Rolisteam/Documentation/content/pages/10_resources.md

 Ensure the media, you want to close is the current one.

 Menu: ```File > close```

+## Some medias have red background, what does it mean ?

+It means the media has never been saved, and **Rolisteam** does not know where to save it (no path).
+Saving the document or the scenario will fix it.

 ## Close media and forget it